• Skip to primary navigation

 One of our favorite fish substitutes is Halibut, a versatile white fish.
 Its firm texture and mild flavor make it a fantastic 1:1 swap for catfish in many dishes.

-Halibut is a saltwater flatfish, unlike catfish, which adds a unique twist.
-It has a slightly sweeter flavor, which we absolutely love.
+Halibut is a saltwater flatfish, unlike catfish, which adds a unique twist (a large flatfish in the genus Hippoglossus).

 It is generally more expensive than catfish, so it's a bit of a splurge.
 If you're curious about more options, check out our article on halibut substitutes.